UofT-UTSC-CS-sandbox/final-term-project-talenttrade/doc/api.md

 - `pk_list`: list of post IDs to filter.
 - `offer_list`: list of offers to filter by.
 - `loc-coords`: String containing latitude and longitude of the location.
+- `user_list`: String containing a list of users to filter by

 **Success Response**: